-Represented by your grade point average (GPA).
-You must maintain a minimum cumulative GPA to remain eligible for aid.
+- You must maintain a minimum cumulative grade point average (GPA) of 2.0 to remain eligible for financial aid.

-- Second, you must successfully complete a required percentage of the credits you attempt.
-This component is referred to as your credit completion ratio.
+- You must successfully complete a required percentage of the credits you attempt.
+This is referred to as credit completion ratio.

 Satisfactory Academic Progress Standards

 SAP standards are in some cases different than the Crookston Campus Academic Progress Policy requirements.
 You are required to meet both to be eligible for federal, state and institutional aid.

 Your cumulative GPA will be reviewed at the end of your first term and each subsequent term thereafter, including summer.
 If your GPA falls below the minimum of 2.0 you will be placed on financial aid warning or suspension.

 You must earn at least 67% of the credits you attempt to maintain satisfactory academic progress.
 At the end of each term your academic progress will be determined by comparing the number of credits you attempted to the number of credits earned.
 Credits earned include grades of A, B, C, D, and S. Credits attempted include the previously listed grades plus F, N, I, K, X, W and blank.
 Audit credits are not considered in either attempted or earned credits.
 If your credit completion ratio falls below 67% you will be placed on financial aid warning or suspension.